 Autism through the Lifespan

-Early Detection & Intervention
+Early Detection and Intervention

-Building a Strong Foundation from Childhood Through Adolescence
+Building a Strong Foundation from Childhood through Adolescence

 A Life of Happiness and Dignity

 The Autism Society works to ensure that every adult with autism has access to services and supports that maximize independence and secure the highest quality of life.
+For many, employment and living in the community are goals to pursue during adulthood.
+Self-advocacy is also important to many people on the spectrum, as more people with autism are speaking out about their experiences, identities and needs.